dmslabbert/dmslabbert.github.io/blog/2023-03-08-welcome/index.md

 There are many courses teaching you how to learn the Java programming language, for example.
 Using a carpentry analogy, for me, learning Java is like learning how to use a hammer.
 The problem is that you are not really interested in hammers.
 Rather, you are interested in making furniture.
 By the way, if you make hammers for a living, this whole analogy of mine falls flat on its face.

 It turns out that learning to use a hammer is just a necessary skill required in the furniture making process.
 So, you can be a master hammer swinger (if that is a thing), and at the same time have no clue how to make a table.
-So, I decided that the focus of the Becoming a Programmer Academy must be to teach you how to make furniture and in the process learn how to use a hammer.
+So, I decided that the focus of Becoming a Programmer must be to teach you how to make furniture and in the process learn how to use a hammer.
 Now, obviously, you have to replace the word "hammer" with "Java" and the word "furniture" with software applications.

 **Disclaimer:** I suck at carpentry!
 So, I am **not** going to teach you how to build tables and chairs and stuff.
 For that, you can have a look at [Carpentry](https://en.wikipedia.org/wiki/Carpentry).
 On this website, I am going to teach you how to build software applications.
 Enterprise applications to be specific.